Winter hiking and snowshoeing in The Kaunertal

-In the Kaunertal, hiking is a popular activity in winter, too!
+In the Kaunertal, hiking is a popular activity year-round!

 The nature park and glacier region takes you step by step through the unique Tyrolean winter landscape!
-You decide whether you prefer to go big foot or small...
+The only question is: do you prefer snowshoes or hiking boots?

-Winter and snowshoe hikes are not just a change from skiing.
-They can either be especially romantic or fun for the whole family.
-All depending on what you're looking for in your Tyrolean holiday.
+Winter and snowshoe hikes are more than just a break from skiing — they can be a romantic escape or a fun adventure for the whole family.
+Whatever you're looking for in your Tyrolean holiday.

 Winter hikes in the Kaunertal

-Alternative tip: try Nordic winter walking in the nature park and glacier region.
-A dedicated Nordic walking school offers special courses!
+Also worth considering: try Nordic Winter Walking in the nature park and glacier region.
+A dedicated Nordic Walking school offers special courses!

 © TVB Tiroler Oberland-Kaunertal-Martin Lugger